wxie2017/wxie2017.github.io/pages/speech/project_management_against_human_nature.md

 As the project manager, my first thing is to form the project team.

-How easy is it!
+How easy it is!
 You may think.
 Who would you choose to be your project team members?
 How would you invite them?

 I started to fight with myself about these questions.
 I hoped people would join the